 Realistically it will take three to four years before you can expect regular cropping from your citrus trees.
-In those first three to four years, and in particular the first three, pick off any young fruit before they develop.
-This helps the tree to establish good strong foundations instead of putting its energy into bearing fruit.
+In those first three to four years, and in particular, the first three, pick off any young fruit before they develop.
+This helps the tree to establish a good strong framework instead of putting its energy into bearing fruit.
 It will last much longer and be much healthier if you do this.

 Feeding and Watering

-Healthy trees are less prone to pest and diseases so regular feeding and attention is important to improve the plants vitality and fruit cropping.
+Healthy trees are less prone to pest and diseases so regular feeding and attention are important to improve the plant's vitality and fruit cropping.

 Citrus Feeding Schedule

 February to mid-April Feed with Daltons Garden TimeTM Fruit & Citrus Fertiliser every 4-6 weeks.